katwang05/pb-human-wgs-workflow-snakemake/Tutorial.md

 **Problem:** The `process_smrtcells` workflow starts, but no jobs are executed and it says `uBAMs available for samples: [] FASTQs available for samples: []`
 **Solution:**  Make sure you've provided input files in `smrtcells/ready/<sample_id>` The folder <sample_id> must be created with `mkdir` (not symlinked) although files inside this folder can be symlinked.

+**Problem:** I don't have access to GPUs
+**Solution:**  The local execution launch scripts are CPU-only, so one option is to follow instructions for local execution.
+Alternatively, if you need to run this workflow on a cluster, simply add `cpu_only: True` to `workflow/config.yaml`.
+Additional changes to resources like threads/cores may be required if jobs fail to finish.

+**Problem:** No space left on device
+**Solution:** Change the TMPDIR variable in `workflow/variables.env` to a directory that has sufficient space for temporary files.
+You may need to clean out your temporary file directory.

 [Back to top](#TOP)